Doctor calls for blood donations to treat Liberian Ebola victims

 The U.S. Centers for Disease Control and Prevention (CDC) estimated on Tuesday that between 550,000 and 1.4 million people might be infected in the region by the end of January.

-However, a number of experts were quick to criticize the figures, which do not take into account the expected increase in efforts to tackle the epidemic.
+However, a number of experts were quick to criticise the figures, which do not take into account the expected increase in efforts to tackle the epidemic.

 “It is really impossible to predict how many cases of Ebola infection there will be in four months,” said Professor Peter Piot, director of the London School of Hygiene and Tropical Medicine.
 “Unless CDC has data nobody else has, this is not a useful estimate.”